daniel-molina/visualequation/doc/UI.md

 > An initial window with tips or a dropdown are possibilities.

 ## Introduction to keybindings
-Navigation, edition and other equations-related operations are classified into desktop-like and terminal-like operations.

 Since subequations can be arbitrarily nested, contrary to characters in a line or document, an equivalence must be set.
 The concept of mates of a subequation is a powerful tool to flat its equation.
-Desktop-like operatios will be based on that idea, being the subequation of interest current selection or its supeq.
+Desktop-like operations will be based on that idea, being the subequation of interest current selection or its supeq.

-Previous partition of an equation in mates depends on a chosen subequation (or, equivalently, on the ulevel of the mates being considered).
+Previous partition in mates of an equation depends on a chosen subequation (or, equivalently, on the ulevel of the mates being considered).
 An alternative way is to consider the deepest level of the equation: its symbols.
 Considering that each symbol is a character and their supeqs are words, the